xiaosu-zhu/Aurora.Music/Documentation/Extension Development.md

         xmlns:uap4="http://schemas.microsoft.com/appx/manifest/uap/windows10/4"
         IgnorableNamespaces="uap mp uap3 uap4">

-Then, you should declare you are an appExtension in the Extension Node:
+Then, you should declare this is an appExtension, under the Extension Node:

     <Extensions>
         <uap3:Extension Category="windows.appExtension">